 - 1. Hold down the SELECT button to enter the programming mode.
-Once the display shows "HnY" (the 40 can be from 0 to 60) to show that you have entered the programming mode, release the button. - 2.
-Press the SELECT button again until the display shows "Hoon" or "Hoo!". - 3.
-Press the SET button to change the mode between staying on "Hopo" and turning off "HoDF". - 4.
+Once the top display shows "HndE" to show that you have entered the programming mode, release the button. - 2.
+Press the SELECT button again until the top display shows "Horn" and the bottom display shows "On" or "OFF". - 3.
+Press the SET button to change the mode between staying on "Dn" and turning off "DFF". - 4.
 Press the SELECT button repeatedly to scroll through the remaining programming options.
 After the last option, the display will show "donE" while the button is held down.
 When the button is released, the system will return to normal operation within a second.
-If at any time no button is pressed for 20 seconds, the system will return to normal operation.
+If at any time no button is pressed for 5 minutes, the system will return to normal operation.
 If you wish to remain in the programming mode, press the SET button while still holding down the SELECT button when the display shows "donE".
 This returns you to the first programming menu item.

-To program the shutdown mode:
+To program the final alarm:

-When ground is lost and the horn has timed out, the shutdown will be activated.
-The shutdown output can be programmed to go to an open or closed circuit when activated.
-Normally it would be programmed to go to an open circuit to shut down the equipment it is connected to.
+When ground is lost and the warning horn has timed out, the final alarm will be activated.
+This output can be programmed to go to an open or closed circuit when activated.